JohnnyVX/EventApiDemo/readme.md

 # Centralized Exception Handling

 ## Prompt and Discussions
+**JohnnyVReply & TaThompson**:
-**Prompt**: "I'm adding a new controller and I'd like the exception handling to be centralized, what are my options for doing that?"
+@workspace I'm adding a new controller and I'd like the exception handling to be centralized, what are my options for doing that?"

+**GitHub Copilot Chat**:
-**Response**: We discussed several options for centralized exception handling in our .NET Core Web API application, each with its own pros and cons:
+We discussed several options for centralized exception handling in our .NET Core Web API application, each with its own pros and cons:

 For each, we modified [`Program.cs`](Program.cs") to call [`Startup.cs`](Startup.cs).